kibook/s1kd-tools/tools/s1kd-flatten/README.md

   - \-R, --recursively
     Recursively flatten referenced publication modules, copying their content in to the "master" publication module.
+This is similar to the -a (--recursively-add-entries) option, but the contents are copied directly rather than being added to a new PM entry.

   - \-r, --recursive
     Search directories recursively.